-If a student believes that s/he has been the victim of improper discrimination, harassment, intimidation or assault, s/he is encouraged to speak to the Dean of Students in room 1000 (646-592-6421) or the Director of the Office of Diversity and Inclusion in room 1045 (646-592-6648).
+If a student believes that they have been the victim of improper discrimination, harassment, intimidation or assault, they are encouraged to speak to the Dean of Students in room 1000 (646-592-6420).
 If you require emergency assistance, please dial 911 or contact Cardozo Law Security Desk at 646-592-6575.